-All alleged violations should be reported by faculty members to the Office of the Academic Dean.
+All alleged violations should be reported by faculty members to the appropriate Academic Dean.
 Centralization of authority, responsibility and record-keeping is essential for fair and impartial administration of the Student Conduct Code.
-Students should report cases to the instructor or to the Academic Dean.
-The Academic Dean shall inform the instructor of alleged violations that have been reported by students.
+Students should report cases to the instructor or to that Academic Dean.
+That Academic Dean shall inform the instructor of alleged violations that have been reported by students.

 Where cheating is discovered or suspected, the instructor should inform the student(s) involved and undertake an investigation of the matter.
 If the instructor is then convinced that a violation did occur, the following procedure should be used: